buraksezer/olric/README.md

     Garbage: 0
 ```

+In order to get detailed statistics about the Go runtime, you should call `olric-stats -a <ADDRESS> -r`.

 Without giving a partition number, it will print everything about the cluster and hosted primary/backup partitions.
-In order to get more details about
-the command, call `olric-stats -h`.
+In order to get more details about the command, call `olric-stats -h`.

 ### olric-load